 Credit: NOAO/AURA/NSF

 In the same year, SLAC National Accelerator Laboratory began assembling LSST’s powerful digital camera.
 Finally, this camera was completed in April 2024 and installed in the observatory in March 2025.
 The mirrors and the base of the telescope had arrived at the construction site in early 2018.
 In December 2019, the telescope was named after Vera Rubin to honor the legacy of the pioneering astronomer and staunch supporter of women in science, who died in 2016.
-In fact, it is the first major publicly funded astronomy center in America to be named after a woman.
+In fact, it is the first major publicly funded astronomy ceer in America to be named after a woman.

 Specifications of the Vera Rubin telescope

 The observatory telescope uses a unique optical system with three mirrors, which is designed to achieve a very wide field of view and minimal distortion.
 The main mirror with a diameter of about 8.4 meters (effective diameter about 6.5 meters) is considered one of the largest telescopic mirrors in the world, and the second and third mirrors are responsible for correcting the light path and improving image quality, respectively.
-The third mirror is integrally cast with the primary mirror, increasing optical stability and collimation accuracy.
+The third mirror is iegrally cast with the primary mirror, increasing optical stability and collimation accuracy.

 Recording of the images observed by this observatory is done with the help of a powerful camera.
 This 3200 megapixel camera is the size of a small car and weighs 3 tons, making it the largest digital camera in the world.
-The most important characteristics of this observatory can be seen in the table below.
+The most importa characteristics of this observatory can be seen in the table below.

-| Feature | amount |
+| Feature | amou |

 | Type of optical design | triple mirror |